Angle ranks of abelian varieties: The method of slope vectors

 \subsection{Hyperplane arrangements}

 With notation as above, for each extension $v$ of the $p$-adic valuation to $L$, consider the hyperplane in $\RR^g$ normal to the vector $(v(\beta_1),\dots,v(\beta_g))$.
 These form a finite union of hyperplanes of $\RR^g$ (i.e., a \emph{hyperplane arrangement}) carrying a transitive action of $G$.
 We thus also obtain an action on $G$ on the set of connected components of the complement of the hyperplane arrangement.
-One can then apply a construction of Hazama \cite{Hazama2000, Hazama2003} to recover $\widetilde{A}$ as an abelian variety associated to the hyperplane arrangement.
+One can then apply a construction of Hazama \cite{Hazama2000, Hazama2003} to recover the CM abelian variety $\widetilde{A}$ associated to the hyperplane arrangement, which is a lift of $A$.

 This provides a mechanism for translating back and forth between results about angle ranks of abelian varieties over finite fields and Hodge classes of CM abelian varieties (compare Remark~\ref{rmk:CM types}).
 Using this mechanism, Milne \cite[Theorem~7.1]{Milne1999} showed that the Tate conjecture for all CM abelian varieties over $\CC$ implies the Tate conjecture for all abelian varieties over finite fields.
 By contrast, if we choose a single CM abelian variety $A$ with good reduction to $A_0$, it is not known that the Hodge conjecture for all powers of $A$ implies that Tate conjecture for all powers of $A_0$; however, see \cite[Theorem~1.5]{Milne2001} for a result of this form under some additional restrictions on $A$.